The Italian gambling advertising ban became law with its approval by the Senate, opening up questions on what strategy operators should take.

 The strategy of gaming operators might be twofold.
-A new season of disputes will open up and at the same time operators might become “creative” to support their business.
+A new season of disputes will open up, and at the same time, operators might become “creative” to support their business.

-The potential channels to challenge the law are both at the European level before the European Commission and (indirectly) the European Court of Justice and at the national level before the Constitutional Court that has already cancelled in the past broad prohibitions.
-However, given the lenght of the process before such authorities, it is necessary to move quickly as the 16th of July 2019 is not too far.
+The potential channels to challenge the law are both at the European level before the European Commission and (indirectly) the European Court of Justice and at the national level before the Constitutional Court that has already canceled in the past broad prohibitions.
+However, given the length of the process before such authorities, it is necessary to move quickly as the 16th of July 2019 is not too far.

 At the same time, tobacco companies thought an interesting lesson to the market on how to create new opportunities when an advertising ban is in place.